NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-has-been-released.md

 `replace-newlines`

-###log reciever compatiblty
+###Redo log reciever compatiblty

 ##Bugs
+Various bugs are fixed in the version.
+The most notable ones:

 ###UNC path issues
+4.0.1 did gave issues with configuration files or binaries located on UNC paths.
+TODO aangeroepen

 ###Fixes in file archiving
+Multiple bugs are fixed with file archiving:

-- Archive files delete right order
+- Archive files where sometimes deleted in the wrong order.
-- DeleteOldDateArchive could delete files not being actual archives. [#850]
+- `DeleteOldDateArchive` could delete files not being actual archives. [#850]

 ###Fixed Mono build
+This release finnaly builds again on Mono!
+We are busy adding TODO integration to keep the Mono build working.

 ###Position of `<extensions>`